bfateen/NAMA/README.md

 The N.A.M.A.
 Toolbox assets contained here were created to accompany the content series [MVP Lab on YouTube by Basil Fateen](https://www.youtube.com/@MVPLab-AWS).

+Frontend code is developed using plain HTML, JavaScript and CSS.
+Backend code is developed using either NodeJS or Python, depending on the prototype.

 Important: any resources created on your AWS account may potentially exceed your 'Free Tier' subscription, so don't forget to set up and monitor your billing alerts.

 ## No-code Landing Page